DIY do it yourself

 How to make an anvil from an old piece of rail

-We beat off the slag with a hammer with a grinder, clean it with a grinder, weld all the sinks and caverns on the face, and finally finish all the planes on the grinder.
+We beat off the slag from the seams with a hammer, clean it with a grinder, weld all the cavities and cavities on the face, and finally finish all the surfaces on the grinder.

 How to make an anvil from an old piece of rail

-The quality should be so high that the weld between the face and the base of the anvil is completely invisible.
+The quality must be so high that the weld between the face and the base of the anvil is completely invisible.

-Carefully choose the angle between the face of the face and the horn, first cutting, and then the grinding wheel: it must be exactly 90 degrees.
+We carefully select the angle between the end of the face and the horn, first with a cutting wheel and then with a grinding wheel: it should be exactly 90 degrees.
 Next, we subject all parts of the anvil to the same treatment.

 How to make an anvil from an old piece of rail

-We remove the grinding wheel from the grinder spindle and instead install a polishing (felt or felt) and continue the circular processing of the anvil to a mirror shine, excluding the transition section and the base.
+We remove the grinding wheel from the spindle of the grinder and instead install a polishing wheel (felt or felt) and continue circular processing of the anvil until it reaches a mirror finish, excluding the transition area and the base.

 How to make an anvil from an old piece of rail

-We put the anvil on the face, mark the centers of the four holes in the corners on the base of the base, punch and run them on a drilling machine to attach the anvil to the chair, for which it is better to choose a suitable wood chock of solid wood: oak, ash, maple , birch, etc.
+We place the anvil on the face, mark on the sole of the base the centers of four holes in the corners, cores, and make them on a drilling machine to attach the anvil to a chair, for which it is better to choose a wooden block made of hard wood that is suitable in cross-section and height: oak, ash, maple , birch, etc.

 How to make an anvil from an old piece of rail